Master of Urban Planning

 Students interested in working in the field of community development, either domestically or internationally, need to develop many of

-Students wishing to develop professional competence in community development for social justice are strongly encouraged to take at least three of the CDSJ Core Courses listed below.
+Students wishing to develop professional competence in community development for social justice are strongly encouraged to take introductory and advanced courses in CDSJ.

 Introduction to International Planning